robertn01/Data-Carpentry-Social_Sciences-Python/README.md

 1. Presentation slides (incl.
 'INSTALL & TROUBLESHOOTING') are in 'presentation' folder (in .pdf format);

-2. Handouts (.ipynb files in .pdf format) are in 'handout' folder
+2. Handouts (.ipynb files in .pdf format) are in 'handout' folder;

-3. Actual .ipynb (Jupyter Notebook) files are in 'scripts' folder
+3. Actual .ipynb (Jupyter Notebook) files are in 'scripts' folder;

+4. Raw data input files (gapminder) can be found in 'raw_data_inputs' folder.